-Why I Use Steam Library
+Why I Prefer the Steam Library

 Before I became familiar with Steam, I didn’t buy many games for the three consoles I had back home: The handheld PSP, PlayStation 3, and Nintendo Wii.
 Not much to work with at the time.